AndreaNardinocchi/placemark/README.md

 const accCatId3 = await somethingAnalytics.getAccountCategoriesId3(categories);
 ```

-Here, the objective is to retrieve the titles of the categories as well as their ids since the partial **stats-account.hbs** embedded in the **account-view.hbs** will show the categories that the user added.
-In the example below there is an extract of the functions created in the **something-analytics.js** util file to achieve just that:
+Here, the objective is to retrieve the name of the categories as well as their ids since the partial **stats-account.hbs** embedded in the **account-view.hbs** will show the categories that the user added.
+In the example below, there is an extract of the functions created in the **something-analytics.js** util file to achieve just that:

 ```
  getAccountCategories0(categories) {